 According to The Guardian, up to 18,000 high street retail stores in the UK are vacant amidst a national lockdown.
 This figure only relates to the high street retailers.
 Independent retailers have been shut, and many offices have also been requiring that their staff work from home throughout lockdown.
 The true number of empty commercial properties is likely to be in the hundreds of thousands.

 These closures have meant that rodents can wander the hallways of previously bustling office buildings undisturbed.
 Likewise, the vacant retail outlets may prove to be a perfect place for a rat to spend their time.
 With a roof over their head, relative warmth and the potential food to be sourced from within the premises, it makes for an ideal home for rodents.

 How Can You Stop Rats Invading Your Business?

 We’ve covered this in a previous blog about protecting properties in lockdown, but we’ve got some top tips to help businesses prevent rats below.

-If you are a business that is involved with the processing or manufacturing of food products, there’s a chance you left food laying around.
+If you are a business involved with the processing or manufacturing of food products, there’s a chance you left food lying around.

 If a significant amount of crumbs or debris has been left in the premises, this could mean rodents and other pests will be drawn to them.